Nicole Girard-Mangin: First World War

 In early August 1914, the French military was mobilising across the country.
 France was rapidly calling up as many soldiers, nurses, and doctors it could in advance of the war that could start at any moment.
 Girard-Mangin, who was still using her ex-husband's surname, was called up.
 There might have been an error in her paperwork, which led to a clerk thinking that he was calling up Dr. Gerard Mangin.
 Nevertheless, her paperwork was in order and as a result, she became the first woman doctor in the French Army; however, she lacked an official rank or the pay of a doctor.

 Her first posting saw her at a former health spa in Bourbonne-les-Bains, where her superior did not approve of having a woman as a doctor there.
 He wrote several times to headquarters requesting that Girard-Mangin be removed from this post.
 His requests were consistently refused as the French army still had a massive shortage of qualified doctors.
 Within a week of her posting, she saw her first patients, a trainload of wounded soldiers.

 By November, she was posted to a military hospital at Verdun, where she stayed at until February 1916.
 She also received her first rank, as an Auxiliary Doctor, but her pay remained at nurses' level.

 In Verdun, she treated patients with typhoid.
 However, starting in February 1916, the German launched an unexpected attack on the Verdun section.
 The Germans made major advances in a short amount of time.
 It became apparent that the hospital where Girard-Mangin was working might soon be captured by the enemy.
 She was able to escape, along with all of her patients.
 During the evacuation, Girard-Mangin was wounded when a shrapnel piece smashed the window of the vehicle that she was in.

 Soon afterwards, she confronted her superior officer over her lack of rank and pay.
 After several months, she was promoted to Doctor Major, 2nd Class and awarded backpay.
-In 1917, she was promoted to the rank of doctor-captain and was appointed to be director of training program for nurses at the Edith Cavell Hospital in Paris.
+In 1917, she was promoted to the rank of doctor-captain and was appointed to be director of a training program for nurses at the Edith Cavell Hospital in Paris.

 While in Paris, she campaigned for the French Union for Women's Suffrage.
 She was a participant American Red Cross sessions about tuberculosis.